View Related Sites

 Don’t forget, you have until 20 October 2017 to share your BMAT – September results on Metritests with your selected institution(s)/course(s).

-If you have not selected any institutions, you will still get your results on Metritests, but they will not be shared.
+If you do not apply to any BMAT institutions via your UCAS application, you will still get your results on Metritests, but they will not be shared.

 Yes, you can submit a Results Enquiry or an Appeal in the same way as for the November test session.